go-goyave/goyave/docs_src/src/guide/basics/responses.md

 Write a file as an attachment element.

 Automatically detects the file MIME type and sets the "Content-Type" header accordingly.
-It is advised to call `filesystem.FileExists()` before sending a file to avoid a panic and return a 404 error if the file doesn't exist.
+If the file doesn't exist, respond with status `404 Not Found`.
 The given path can be relative or absolute.

+The `fileName` parameter defines the name the client will see.
+In other words, it sets the header "Content-Disposition" to "attachment; filename="${fileName}""

-If you want the file to be sent as a download ("Content-Disposition: attachment"), use the "Download" function instead.
+If you want the file to be sent as an inline element ("Content-Disposition: inline"), use the `File` function instead.

 | Parameters        | Return  |
 |-------------------|---------|